btrzcodes/legacy-training-java-zooplus/print-date/README.md

 # Goal
 Be able to test printCurrentDate function without changing the method signature.

-1.- Decouple the code
+1. Decouple the code
-2.- Test the code with doubles from a library.
+2. Test the code with doubles from a library.
-3.- Test the code with doubles created by you.
+3. Test the code with doubles created by you.
 # Code to test
 	public void printCurrentDate() {
 	    System.out.println(new Date());
 	}
 # Learnings
+Detect coupled code and decouple it.

 How to build a Mock and Stub manually.

 How to use Mockito to generate the doubles.